maazghani/ksailnet/README.md

 ## Inner Loop Development

-ksailnet is engineered to optimize Inner Loop Developßßßment in a cloud-native ecosystem.
+ksailnet is engineered to optimize Inner Loop Development in a cloud-native ecosystem.
 It addresses several key aspects to enhance developer productivity:

 - **Pre-configured Environment**: The `.devcontainer` setup automates the provisioning of a development environment, eliminating the need for manual configuration.